krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ### In-order traversal is ordered

-As shown in the figure below, the in-order traversal of a binary tree follows the traversal order of "left $\rightarrow$ root $\rightarrow$ right", and a binary search tree satisfies the size relationship of "left child node $<$ root node $<$ right child node".
+As shown in the figure below, the in-order traversal of a binary tree follows the traversal order of "left $\rightarrow$ root $\rightarrow$ right," and a binary search tree satisfies the size relationship of "left child node $<$ root node $<$ right child node."

 This means that when performing in-order traversal in a binary search tree, the next smallest node will always be traversed first, thus leading to an important property: **The sequence of in-order traversal in a binary search tree is ascending**.